hashicorp/vault-lambda-extension/README.md

 once per execution environment, rather than once per function invocation.
 If you use [provisioned concurrency][lambda-provisioned-concurrency] or if your Lambda is invoked often enough that execution contexts live beyond the lifetime of the secret, then secrets on disk are likely to become invalid.

 In line with [Lambda best practices][lambda-best-practices], we recommend avoiding writing secrets to disk where possible, and exclusively consuming secrets via the proxy server.
+However, the proxy server will still not perform any additional processing with returned secrets such as automatic lease renewal.
+The proxy server's own Vault auth token is the only thing that gets automatically refreshed.
+It will synchronously refresh its own token before proxying requests if the token is expired (including a grace window), and it will attempt to renew its token if the token is nearly expired but renewable.

 [vault-aws-iam-auth]: https://www.vaultproject.io/docs/auth/aws
 [vault-env-vars]: https://www.vaultproject.io/docs/commands#environment-variables